Manolis Papadopoulos: Managerial career

 Papadopoulos started his coaching career in 2002, during which he sat on the benches of various teams, such as Kerkyra, Pamisos Messini, AE Giannena and Lamia.
-In the summer of 2011, he was hired as the coach of the youth team of AEK Athens, while at the beginning of the following season he assumed the role of assistant to the coach of the first team, Vangelis Vlachos.
-The club were going through the worst season in their history after Vlachos was sacked he was the first coach for a match at home against Kerkyra, which ended 1–1.
-Afterwards, Ewald Lienen was hired and Papadopoulos continued his duties as an assistant coach with the German technician until the end of the season.
+In the summer of 2011, he was hired as the coach of the youth team of AEK Athens, while at the beginning of the following season he assumed the role of assistant to the manager of the senior team, Vangelis Vlachos.
+The club were going through the worst season in their history after Vlachos was sacked he became the manager for a match at home against Kerkyra, which ended 1–1.
+Afterwards, Ewald Lienen was hired and Papadopoulos continued his duties as an assistant of the German manager until the end of the season.
 After AEK, he sat on the bench of Proodeftiki for a few days and then at Egaleo, while in 2015 he was at APO Kanaris Nenita for a season.